awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-control-service-api.md

-# Enable Binary Support Using API Gateway REST API<a name="api-gateway-payload-encodings-configure-with-control-service-api"></a>
+# Enabling Binary Support Using the API Gateway REST API<a name="api-gateway-payload-encodings-configure-with-control-service-api"></a>

 The following tasks show how to enable binary support using the API Gateway REST API calls\.